 Real Estate Investment Trusts (REITs)

 REITs have been around for awhile but have found recent popularity due to their impressive rates of return.
 “A real estate investment trust (REIT) is a company that owns, operates, or finances income-generating real estate.
 Modeled after mutual funds, REITs pool the capital of numerous investors.
 This makes it possible for individual investors to earn dividends from real estate investments—without having to buy, manage, or finance any properties themselves.”
 REITs like Fundrise have captured the attention of hoards of retail investors hungry to cash in on their low-fees and average returns between 8.7-12.4%.

 Peer-to-peer lending platforms like Prosper and Lending Club are beginning to sprout up, attempting to fill the lending void for people who are unwilling or unable to borrow from traditional banks or lenders.
 As a lender on these platforms, you earn money through the interest payments made on the loans.
 Keep in mind that there is a level of strategy and risk inherent in this type of investment.
 Be sure to diversify your investment by creating several loans– never put all your eggs in one basket.

 These investments provide some interesting alternative options for those with some extra capital.
 Many of the most successful investors have consistently stated that the key to achieving financial independence is generating multiple streams of passive income.
-Look at these options as a good starting point.
+Look to these options as a good starting-point.
 There’s no better time than now.